 1) Cohabitation Before Marriage Actually Increases Chance of Divorce

-As people push back the age at which they marry, instances couples cohabitating have risen steadily over the years.
+As people push back the age at which they marry, instances of couples cohabitating have risen steadily over the years.
 Many look at this as a kind of marital practice run, a test to make sure two people are truly compatible.
 While that sounds great on paper, in reality, couples who live together before tying the knot are in fact more susceptible to divorce in the long run.

 2) The Average Marriage Is Shorter Than You Think

 “’Til death do us part” is a common component of traditional wedding vows.
 In reality, however, that’s a bit of a lofty goal.
 When it comes to marriages that end in divorce, the average length hovers around the eight-year mark.
 It makes some sense.
-This is long enough to do things like have kids, buy a house, and for the initial honeymoon phase to come and go.
+This is long enough to do things like having kids, buy a house, and for the initial honeymoon phase to come and go.
 It’s also enough time to try to make things work and come to the realization you can’t fix some problems.

 3) First Divorces Happen Young